nikita-popov/nikita-popov/README.md

 - ⚡ Fun fact: ...
 -->

-I am a beginner developer.

-I love Python and Go programming languages and helping open source projects.
+I work with Python and Go programming languages and helping open source projects.

-Also, I love monitoring 🔭 and often write checks for [Icingа2](https://github.com/Icinga/icinga2)
+Also, I love monitoring 🔭 and often write check plugins for [Icingа2](https://github.com/Icinga/icinga2)
 I love this monitoring system and thoroughly studied its capabilities.
 💬 So I can answer almost any questions that relate to its configuration.